Science & Art: Exploring Bee Microbiomes

 header

-Left: Alan Emanuel Silva Cerqueria Right: Tico Canato
+Left: Alan Emanuel Silva Cerqueira Right: Tico Canato

 Pollinators, especially social bees like honeybees, bumblebees, and stingless bees, play a crucial role in maintaining our ecosystems.
 These bees rely on their gut microbiome—a community of beneficial microbes that help with digestion and protect them from pathogens.
 These microbes have evolved alongside bees for millions of years, passed down from generation to generation through social interactions.
 Even in less social bees, like carpenter bees, microbes are still transmitted, showcasing the importance of sociality at different levels in maintaining this relationship.